 Generally speaking, the more you [and your team] know about a domain, the fewer the words needed to convey a concept (or requirement) with precision - Tyner Blain, Requirements Details – How Much is Enough?.

 If you’re working with stakeholders who are actively involved in the development process and all the developers on your team have considerable domain experience, then brevity is the way to go.
 But if you outsource development to a team of geographically dispersed developers, more detailed requirements will be necessary, which may require more resources.

 At the end of the day, the real question is who do you want to give the responsibility of making decisions related to the implementation of your requirements?

 If you’re willing to defer many of the decisions on product capabilities and characteristics to the developers, you don’t need to include as much information in the requirements documentation...this can also work if subject matter experts are available to work with developers to pin down the details and make the necessary decisions - Karl Wiegers, How Detailed Should Requirements Be? - Part 1

 As Steve Jobs once said, “Customers don't know what they want until we show them.”
 Seasoned analysts and developers may have a much better understanding of what needs to be done to satisfy customers than customers themselves.
 Business analysts who decide to leave out key information from the requirements specification document however, give developers the freedom to make decisions based on their experience and sound judgment.

-The ultimate goal of business analysts is to find the most appropriate approach based on a broad range of factors such as how the project is structured, the methodology and the complexity of the project, to mention a few.
+The ultimate goal of business analysis is to find the most appropriate approach to documentation based on a broad range of factors such as how the project is structured, the methodology and the complexity of the project, to mention a few.
 The Business Analyst must also consider the language and terminology used to describe requirements.
 Those who have a reasonable level of understanding of the domain will understand even highly technical terms, but everyone else should have a glossary of terms available to ensure a common understanding of what the final solution will look like.